inspiretravel/azure-cloud-soc-homelab/README.md

 ________________________________________
 🔍 Project Overview:

 This home lab builds a simulated, enterprise-grade Security Operations Center (SOC) using Microsoft Azure.
-It integrates Microsoft Sentinel (SIEM), Log Analytics, and Microsoft Defender for Endpoint to detect, investigate, and respond to real-world threats.
+It integrates Microsoft Sentinel (SIEM), Log Analytics, and Microsoft Defender for Cloud to detect, investigate, and respond to real-world threats.
 The lab aligns with ISO 27001 and Australia’s Essential Eight, providing compliance-driven security operations experience.

 ________________________________________
 🎯 Objectives: